infinitered/ignite/docs/expo/Expo-and-Ignite.md

 ---
-sidebar_position: 130
+sidebar_position: 10
 ---

 # Expo and Ignite

 ![ignite+expo](https://miro.medium.com/max/1400/1*Ii4JuTWmVLeVBcqFyX3v5g.jpeg)

 > Expo is the easiest, nicest experience for Ignite apps.
-And I am convinced Ignite (especially the upcoming version 8, Maverick) is the nicest boilerplate for Expo apps you can possibly get. - Jamon Holmgren
+And I am convinced Ignite (especially version 9) is the nicest boilerplate for Expo apps you can possibly get. - Jamon Holmgren

 If you're not familiar with [Expo](https://expo.dev), it's an open-source platform for making universal native apps for Android, iOS, and the web with [React Native](https://reactnative.dev).
 It's essentially a series of layers built around React Native.
 Here's a partial list of what Expo is: